Mazchoo/JournalApp/README.md

 * Organises entries by year, month and day in respective calendars
 * Has random selections of photos shown by year and month

-The `./Entries` folder contains all images and videos organised by folder `yyyy/mm/dd` and is private.
+The `ENTRY_FOLDER` folder contains all images and videos organised by folder `yyyy/mm/dd` and is private.

 ## Installation